metheos/onstar2mqtt/README.md

   * Command Status and Timestamp from last command run are published to MQTT auto-discovery topics and are grouped in a MQTT device grouping for all command status sensors for the same vehicle.

 * **NEW - MQTT Auto-Discovery for Polling Status Sensors for HA Added Starting at v1.16.0**
+  * Polling Status, Timestamp, Error Code (if applicable), Success T/F Sensor from last pollig cycle and Polling Refresh Interval Time Sensor are published to MQTT auto-discovery topics and are grouped in a MQTT device grouping for all command status sensors for the same vehicle.

+* **NEW - MQTT Auto-Discovery for Sensor Status Message Sensors for HA Added Starting at v1.17.0**
   * At this point, pretty much every available sensor, button and status is published to MQTT auto-discovery topics
   * Set 'MQTT_LIST_ALL_SENSORS_TOGETHER="true"' to group all the sensors under one MQTT device starting at v1.17.0.
 Default is "false".